The global skills and competency framework for the digital world

 Establishes frameworks for monitoring and measuring customer experience.
 Uses data-driven insights to guide improvements.

+Ensures customer experience designs leverage customer insights and emerging technologies for personalised experiences.
 Works with senior stakeholders to develop and implement customer experience strategies.
 Drives collaboration across teams to ensure a consistent experience.

-Customer Experience: Level 6
+Customer experience: Level 6

-Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, fosters organizational collaboration, and accepts accountability in key areas.
+Level 6 - Initiate, influence: Essence of the level: Has significant organisational influence, makes high-level decisions, shapes policies, demonstrates leadership, promotes organisational collaboration, and accepts accountability in key areas.

 (new)